Corazón (Santana album)

 Corazón is the twenty-third studio album (thirty-seventh album overall) by Santana, released on May 6, 2014.

 Produced by Lester Mendez, the album features collaborations with various singers like Gloria Estefan, Ziggy Marley and Cindy Blackman.

 "La Flaca" featuring Juanes, the first single from the album, was released in November 2013.
-The album was certified double platinum in the Latin by the RIAA for shipping over 120,000 copies in the United States; furthermore, it has sold over 95,000 copies in the country according to Nielsen SoundScan.
+The album was certified double platinum in the Latin category (Disco de Platino) by the RIAA for shipping over 120,000 copies in the United States; furthermore, it has sold over 95,000 copies in the country according to Nielsen SoundScan.